 American Politics PhD Job Candidates

--Recipient of the Decision, Risk, and Management Sciences Doctoral Dissertation Improvement Grant (DDIG) from the National Science Foundation ($28,644)
+-Awarded Doctoral Dissertation Research Improvement Grant from the National Science Foundation.

 Comparative Politics PhD Job Candidates

 - Dissertation Title: "Challenging Democracy: The Extension of Presidential Term Limits from a Citizen’s Perspective”